-- On site construction activities, such as planing of surface and using mobile machinery, have the potential to produce airborne particulate matter and generate emissions that may have a temporary impact on local air quality levels. - The implementation of TM during the scheme may lead to a temporary increase in vehicle emissions due to idling vehicles and increased congestion.
-However no permanent changes to air quality is anticipated. - Taking into account the nature and scale of the works and the following mitigation measures below, the risk of significant impacts to air quality are considered to be low, and will be for the duration of the works only.
+- On site construction activities such as planing of the surface and mobile machinery, have the potential to produce airborne particulate matter and generate emissions that may have a temporary negative impact on local air quality levels. - The implementation of TM during the scheme may lead to a temporary increase in vehicle emissions due to idling vehicles and increased congestion.
+However, no permanent changes to air quality are anticipated. - Taking into account the nature and scale of the works and the following mitigation measures below, the risk of significant impacts to air quality are considered to be low, and any impacts will be for the duration of the works only.